OWASP-Uruguay/owasp-uruguay.github.io/README.md

 ## How to deploy

-(Coming soon ...)
 By pushing to the main branch, the site will be deployed automatically.